 Edited August 2011

-was originally published in Life Skills Magazine, 5th edition (June 2010).
+Recognition and Reflection was originally published in Life Skills Magazine, 5th edition (June 2010).
 It is being reposted here with permission of LSM.
 If you would like to receive a free copy of Life Skills Magazine, you can sign up here.
 Please also check out Discovering Purpose, a blog about creating a purpose-driven life.